runabol/tork-docs/src/app/tasks/page.md

     echo -n hello world > $TORK_OUTPUT
 ```

-Tasks always execute within a Docker container.
+When using the default Docker runtime, tasks execute within a Docker container.
 The type of container (or image) is specified using the `image` property.

 Tasks can use any of the publicly available [docker images](https://hub.docker.com/search), and support for private repositories coming in the near future.